 The landscape of PM is changing with every passing day.
 It is crucial to keep pace with the trends if you are interested in understanding the benefits of project management.

 While project management skills are not easy to learn in theory alone, doing a course does come with benefits.
 It is worth investing your time in learning project management skills as all employers are giving PM high priority.
 Project management also brings leadership and direction to projects.

-Here are a few reasons as to why project management is essential:
+Here are a few reasons why project management is essential:

-- Maximize Resources It is well known that human and financial resources are likely to be expensive.
-Project risk management and project tracking with regular reporting ensures economic and efficient use of all the resources.
+It is well known that human and financial resources are likely to be expensive.
+Project risk management and project tracking with regular reporting ensure economic and efficient use of all the resources.

-- Continuous Oversight Project management methods ensure that organizations gain control over on-going projects and make sure they are on the right track and within the stipulated budget.
-Project deliverables should be managed well so that you do not lose track over the progress of the project.
+- Project management methods ensure that organizations gain control over ongoing projects and make sure they are on the right track and within the stipulated budget.
+Project deliverables should be managed well so that you do not lose track of the progress of the project.

 A single failed project may not seem like a great thing to the company; nevertheless, when we talk about large organizations with multiple projects in the pipeline, the importance of project management increases manifold.